 LONG TERM EFFECTS FROM CONCUSSION ACCIDENT – MN LAWYER

-As with most injuries, younger people have been found to recover faster and more completely from a concussion after an accident.
-Our experienced TBI and concussion lawyers have represented many people with concussion or brain injury after an accident in Minnesota and we have noted many times how much more quickly and fully young people recover.
+As with most injuries, younger people tend to recover faster and more completely from a concussion after an accident.
+Our experienced TBI and concussion lawyers have represented many people with concussion or brain injury after an accident in Minnesota.
+We have noted many times how much more quickly and fully young people recover.
 In a recent article posted by Medical New Today, the reputable online news service discussed a new study published in the journal Radiology that examined this in a group of patients.

 As noted in the article, Mild Traumatic Brain Injury (MTBI) is a significant public health problem.
-It represents around 75% of all traumatic brain injury accident cases, which, according to the Centers for Disease Control and Prevention (CDC), accounted for approximately 2.5 million emergency department visits, hospitalizations and deaths in the US in 2010.
+It represents around 75% of all traumatic brain injury accident cases.
+According to the Centers for Disease Control and Prevention (CDC), this accounted for approximately 2.5 million emergency department visits, hospitalizations and deaths in the US in 2010.

 The author of the Radiology article and his colleagues note that mental tests and brain scans using computed tomography (CT) and conventional magnetic resonance imaging (MRI) generally fail to find anything wrong in MTBI patients.
 They note, however, that functional MRI (fMRI) is increasingly being used to assess MTBI symptoms.